 Petronas Twin Towers, Malaysia

 The iconic Petronas Twin Towers in Kuala Lumpur are without a doubt some of the most famous buildings in Asia.
-Between 1998 and 2004, the 88 storey towers held the title of the world’s tallest buildings with their 451,9 meters.
+Between 1998 and 2004, the 88-story towers held the title of the world’s tallest buildings with their 451,9 meters.

 They are to date still among the most popular tourist attractions in Malaysia’s capital city.
 The towers are built in a postmodern architecture style featuring Islamic design due to the major Muslim population in the country.

-At the 41st floor, they’re connected with a 58 meter long double decker bridge that can be visited by tourists.
-You can visit the observation deck at the 86th floor for amazing city views and see a a digital exhibit of the towers’ history.
+On the 41st floor, they’re connected with a 58-meter-long double-decker bridge that can be visited by tourists.
+You can visit the observation deck on the 86th floor for amazing city views and see a digital exhibit of the towers’ history.

-Don’t miss out seeing the towers at night when they beautifully light up.
-There are several restaurants and bars in walking distance from the tower that you can go to after you’ve soaked in their grandeur at night.
+Don’t miss out on seeing the towers at night when they beautifully light up.
+There are several restaurants and bars within walking distance from the tower that you can go to after you’ve soaked in their grandeur at night.

 Recommended by Daniel and IIona of Top Travel Sights